About

 Research Lab

-In the Communication and Emerging Media (CEM) lab, I lead graduate and undergraduate students at UB and beyond to work on my research projects and help them launch their own projects.
+In the Communication and Emerging Media (CEM) lab, I work with graduate and undergraduate students at UB and partner institution on ongoing research projects and help them launch their own independent work.
 We have been doing some really cool research.
-Check out our recent publications and on-going work on our lab website.
+You can find recent publications, current projects, and lab members and alums on the CEM Lab website.

 Miscellaneous

 My dissertation won an award from the Political Communication Division of the American Political Science Association (APSA).
-A summary is available.
+A brief summary is available here.

 My full CV is available here.